surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dharma.md

 5. Tranquility - Relaxed, Peacefulness, Steadiness
 6. Concentration - singleness of mind, keep attention on one thing
 7. Equanimity - Mental calmness, composure, treating everyone impartially

+### The 5 Precepts

+> The first step on the path is to improve Moral conduct - you limit damage you do externally and kamma will see you receive less damage

+1. Refrain from intentional killing or taking of life
+    - compassion for all living beings
+    - prevent situation where you are in harms way - by following the 8 fold path and kamma
+    - rare situations self-defence can be used
+    - accept all food given to you and not show a preference (regarding being vegan)- choose not to if you have the choice
+2. Abandon taking what is not given, accepting what is given, living purely
+    - Stealing is born from craving and desire.
+It does harm and that harm will be returned to you.
+    - Do not ask for things - that is craving, desire and attachment.
+Remove expectations.
+3. Abandon unchastity and sexual misconduct
+    - Sexual misconduct
+    - There mut be a commited and loyal relationship for sex
+    - Multiple sexual partners leads to lieing - stress and anxiety
+    - Sexual activity is a pleasurable and natural part of life.
+It is not wrong and does not need to be avoided - sexual misconduct must be avoided.
+    - Excessive masturbation is rooted in desire and craving
+    - pornography - harms one's own mind and causes unwholesome secretive actions - this affects natural human connections.
+A downward spiral of craving, desire and attachment.
+4. Abandoning False Speech, truth-speaker and one to be relied upon
+    - Do not lie
+    - be dependable
+    - do not gossip, slander, lie or talk with deceit
+    - no sarcasm, no lying as part of a joke
+5. Refrain from strong drink and sloth producing drugs
+    - Do not take intoxicants
+    - heedlessness - not mindful
+    - poisons
+    - cannabis, cigarettes, caffeine - craving

+> The mind thinks that it is the next new shining object around the corner that is going to bring it permanent and lasting fulfillment, but the mind is never satisfied and keeps chasing after the objects of its affection never being permanently satisfied because the mind keeps craving, and craving, and craving

 ### 10 Fetters